 \end{introtheorem}

 Note that

-Therefore, Poincar\'{e} duality (cf. \cite[Proposition 7.6]{BN}) implies that the space of the right hand side of \eqref{homh} is one dimensional.
+Therefore, Poincar\'{e} duality (see \cite[Proposition 7.6]{BN}) implies that the space of the right hand side of \eqref{homh} is one dimensional.
 As in \eqref{acth}, it carries a representation of $C/C^\circ$.
-This representation is isomorphic to $\sgn^j$.
+This representation is isomorphic to $\sgn^{n+j}$.

 By K\"{u}nneth formula, the left hand side of \eqref{homh} is canonically isomorphic to

 By \eqref{ohpi} and its analog for $\oH(\pi_\nu)$, the above space is isomorphic to

 as a representation of